Why Inventory Management is Important in Business

 Meeting Customer Demand: A Cornerstone of Success

 Consumers today anticipate reliable and quick product availability.
 A company that runs out of inventory runs the danger of losing clients’ trust in addition to revenue.
-Customers may turn to competitors out of irritation when they can’t locate what they’re looking for in store or online.
-Even after you’ve restocked your product, clients who had a bad experience might not come back to your establishment.

 Preventing Stockouts: The Cost of Empty Shelves